KentaaNL/kentaa-api/README.md

 ### Retrieving data

 All endpoints use the same convention for retrieving data.
-The methods `list` and `all` are used for retrieving multiple resources.
+The method `list` is for retrieving multiple resources.
 The method `get` is used for retrieving a single resource.

 The `list` method on the endpoint returns an [Enumerable](https://ruby-doc.org/core/Enumerable.html) object: